mjgp2/aws-backend-services-guidelines/index.md

 - are expected to support at least low-millions monthly active users over time
 - run in AWS
-- are operated by a small to medium engineering team that needs reliability without a large dedicated platform org
+- are operated by a small to medium engineering organization with distinct product and platform/cloud responsibilities, even if the platform function is still small
 - need clear operational ownership, predictable cost, and fast incident recovery